-If you do not want to hire an accountant (even though it is highly recommended that you do) you should purchase accounting software to track all of your income and expenses.
+If you do not want to hire an accountant (even though it is highly recommended that you do and if you do decided to get one then you should check out someone like this Self Assessment Accountant) you should purchase accounting software to track all of your income and expenses.
 If you don’t know where your money is going, it’s harder to manage your business.

 Set business goals when it comes to finance.
 Divide your goals into short-term (monthly profits, monthly savings, budgets) and long-term goals (net worth of the business).

 If you run any kind of service business you should always ask your clients for a deposit before you provide any services.
 This is especially important if the service you provide requires you to pay up front for products.
 At the very least, the deposit by the client should cover the cost of the materials.

 If you’re supplying only labour, a deposit of between one-third and one-half of the total amount of the contract, paid up front, is recommended.
 This deposit information should be clearly outlined on the contract or order form, as well as your refund policy.